Destaq/reddit-wallpapers/README.md

   - Description: Any description you want
   - Redirect URL: http://localhost:8080

-3. Once you have done the above, click save.
+3. Once you have done the above, click `create app`.
 You should now see a bot named ImageBot on your page.
 4. Go to the bottom left of the ImageBot square and click edit.
-You will now see some information about the bot - most importantly, your `personal use script` and 1client id`.
+You will now see some information about the bot - most importantly, your `personal use script` and `secret`.
 5. Go to wherever you have saved the `add_images.py` program and start replacing.
 Replace `client_id` with your personal use script (seen at the top of the bot square).
-Replace your client_id with your 27-character secret key (also seen in the bot square).
-Replace my username with your username, and `HIDDEN_PASSWORD` with your password.
+Replace your `client_secret` with your 27-character secret key (also seen in the bot square).
+Replace HIDDEN with your username, and `HIDDEN_PASSWORD` with your password.

 You are now all set up with your very own Reddit bot that can read data from Reddit!
 There's only a few more things to do before you too can get that beautiful changing background!